 - Keep it simple – this applies to all types of customers.
 Keep your language straight forward and adapt the customer’s style.
 Forget about lengthy phrases and long sentences.
 Avoid acronyms, pompous words or over-used business cliches with no real meaning.

 - Use clear and descriptive language – avoid high-brow and long-winded examples.
-Use every-day analogies and case-studies that people can relate to, with clear explanations and definitions where needed.
+Use every-day analogies and case-studies that people can relate to, with clear explanations and definitions.

 - Use visuals to share your story – using graphs, photos and diagrams can certainly help to explain “a thousand words”.
 This applies to both written documents and verbal conversations.